-Leoparding – black spots, lines and/or shapes that form on the undercrust/upskirt/under carriage of the pizza due to the heat from the hearth (deck of the oven).
+Leoparding – Black spots, lines, and/or shapes that form on the under crust/upskirt/undercarriage of the pizza due to the heat from the hearth (deck of the oven).

-Mootz – slang name for mozzarella cheese, generally used by people who are not from New Haven or don’t realize there is no “T” in mozzarella!
+Mootz – Slang name for mozzarella cheese, generally used by people who are not from New Haven or don’t realize there is no “T” in mozzarella!

-Mozzarella – an aged whole milk cheese used on New Haven Apizza pies.
+Mozzarella – An aged whole milk cheese used on New Haven Apizza pies.

-Mozz – slang name used by locals to describe mozzarella or a mozzarella pizza.
+Mozz – Slang name used by locals to describe mozzarella or a mozzarella pizza.

-New Haven Pie – the “original” New Haven Pie – crushed or milled tomatoes, pecorino Romano, garlic.
+New Haven Pie – The “original” New Haven Pie – crushed or milled tomatoes, pecorino Romano, garlic.

 New Haven Apizza Hall of Fame – Virtual place to honor all the great pizzerias in CT.
 More to come in the near future.

-Pie – another word for pizza in New Haven or a commonly used word for pizza.
+Pie – Another word for pizza in New Haven or a commonly used word for pizza.

-Pizza Joint – what CT people generally call a small pizza restaurant
+Pizza Joint – What CT people generally call a small pizza restaurant

-Pizzeria – another name for a place that sells pizza.
+Pizzeria – Another name for a place that sells pizza.

-Plain Pie – no mozzarella just tomatoes and pecorino romano.
+Plain Pie – No mozzarella just tomatoes and pecorino romano.

 Pizza – 1.
 Italian word for “a pie” 2.
-An adopted word from Italy used in America to describe a round to semi-round flour based dough baked in an oven with tomato sauce (uncooked for New Haven Style) and Pecorino Romano grated cheese and a host of other toppings including anchovies, onions, fresh mozzarella, garlic, aged mozzarella, bacon, meatball, sausage, etc.
+An adopted word from Italy used in America to describe a round to semi-round flour-based dough baked in an oven with tomato sauce (uncooked for New Haven Style) and Pecorino Romano grated cheese and a host of other toppings including anchovies, onions, fresh mozzarella, garlic, aged mozzarella, bacon, meatball, sausage, etc.

-Pizza peel – a wooden long spoon shaped board used to assemble and launch a pizza.
+Pizza peel – a wooden long spoon-shaped board used to assemble and launch a pizza.
 Comes in many lengths depending on the size and depth of the oven being used.
 There are two types.
 Wooden and steel.
 Wood is generally used to launch a pizza and steel is generally used to turn and retrieve a pizza.

-Pizza Parlor – an old school term for a restaurant that serves pizza.
+Pizza Parlor – An old-school term for a restaurant that serves pizza.

-Undercrust/upskirt/under carriage – the backside of a pizza or directly under the sauce, cheese and toppings.
+Undercrust/upskirt/undercarriage – the backside of a pizza or directly under the sauce, cheese and toppings.

 San Marzano Tomato – Tomatoes that are grown in the volcanic soil of San Marzano, Italy.
 They are ideal for use in pizza sauce due to their low sugar content and juicy flesh.

-Sangweech – when you take a piece of uneaten crust and take the cheese from the pizza tray, put it together and create a sandwich.
+Sangweech – When you take a piece of uneaten crust and take the cheese from the pizza tray, put it together, and create a sandwich.

-Scamotz – a type of mozzarella very popular in Stratford and Bridgeport CT.
+Scamotz – A type of mozzarella very popular in Stratford and Bridgeport CT.

-Solid – New Haven slang for a very good tasting apizza.
+Solid – New Haven slang for a very good-tasting apizza.

-Surfboard – the term used when you pick up a slice of pizza and it stays in the horizontal position.
+Surfboard – The term used when you pick up a slice of pizza and it stays in the horizontal position.

-Tomato Pie/New Haven Plain – signature New Haven Style Apizza…coal baked crust, milled tomatoes, pec romano, EVOO and some garlic.
+Tomato Pie/New Haven Plain – Signature New Haven Style Apizza…coal baked crust, milled tomatoes, pec romano, EVOO, and some garlic.
 What an amazing taste.

-Tree – how a Gavone pronounces three.
+Tree – Ho a Gavone pronounces three.

-Wooster Street cut – uneven cutting of slices of a pizza made famous by Wooster Street pizzerias.
+Wooster Street cut – Uneven cutting of slices of a pizza made famous by Wooster Street pizzerias.